Table of contents

 Avoid abuse of a work from home policy

-Now that working from home is turning into a lifestyle that many people are enjoying and valuing, there still is room for abuse of a work-from-home policy.
+Now that working from home is turning into a lifestyle that many people are enjoying and valuing, there still is room for abuse of a work-from-home policy at a remote-first company.

 Abusing a WFH policy could be anything from working way less than someone says they do, to stealing company data and putting it on your personal laptop.
 While very different from each other, neither of these habits is ideal and both could get you in serious trouble or cause you to lose your job.